Windows 10: RDC - Connect Remotely to your Windows 10 PC

 Any thoughts on that?

-Windows XP Mode - Install and Setup - Windows 7 Help Forums.
+Read more about XP Mode and installing it in Windows 7 on our sister site the Seven Forums: Windows XP Mode - Install and Setup - Windows 7 Help Forums.

 XP Mode can easily be installed also in virtual Seven running on a Windows 10 Hyper-V virtual machine, so called nested virtualization: Windows XP Pro virtual machine running on a Windows 7 virtual machine running on a Windows 10 host.